rubik/radon/docs/commandline.rst

 matching ``path/tests/*`` and ``path/docs/*``.

 .. warning::
-    Remember to quote the patterns, otherwise your shell will expand them!
+    Remember to quote the patterns, otherwise your shell might expand them!

 ::